Coronavirus (COVID-19) Preparedness Information Learn More

 Our birthing unit provides expectant families with unique accommodations you won't find anywhere else in central Utah.
-With state of the art labor/delivery/recovery suites combine with beautifully decorated upscale furnishing, to provide relaxation and comfort during the laboring process, and custom gliders for rocking your baby to sleep for the first time.
+The state-of-the-art birthing suites combined with beautifully decorated upscale furnishings, provide you with a relaxing and comfortable laboring process.
+Once your baby arrives, you can use the in-room custom glider for rocking your baby to sleep for the first time.

-Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those there to provide support.
+Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those who you want to provide support.

-Labor and Deliver RoomVisitors also may be asked to step out if you'd like them to or to provide care.
+Labor and Deliver RoomVisitors may be asked to step out if you'd like them to or in order for staff to provide care.

 Outgoing CallsTo make outgoing calls, dial 9 and the area code.
 Regional and long distance calls require a calling card or operator assistance.